As an adult, do you really need a mattress protector?

 A mattress protector keeps everything out.
-Which is particularly useful since you can’t throw the mattress into your washing machine.
+This is particularly useful since you can’t throw the mattress into your washing machine.

-The popular misconception about a mattress protector is that their sole purpose is to protect a child’s mattress when they wet the bed.
+The popular misconception about a mattress protector is that its sole purpose is to protect a child’s mattress when they wet the bed.

 Everyone sweats while they sleep.
 A few drops every night might not sound like much, but it all adds up over the years.

 Some of your sweat gets absorbed by the sheets, but a lot of it ends up inside your mattress.

 There is a lot of fibrous material inside of a mattress, which warps when it absorbs liquid.

 Have you ever seen what happens to a paper towel when it dries?
 It gets crinkled and bends in different directions, right?